Have you been told you’re “too sensitive”?

 This trait is not a new discovery, but it is commonly and unfairly misunderstood.
 Until you fully understand and honor your gift of sensitivity, it will feel like a curse not the blessing it was meant to be.

-You know you are a highly sensitive person (HSP) if you:
+You know you are a sensitive if you:

 •Feel easily overwhelmed by strong sensory input like bright lights, loud noises and strong smells